Kamehameha I: Kauaʻi and rebellion of Nāmakehā

-Aliʻi nui of the Hawaiian Islands
+Aliʻi Moʻi of the Hawaiian Islands

 As ruler, Kamehameha took steps to ensure the islands remained a united realm after his death.
 He unified the legal system.
 He used the products collected in taxes to promote trade with Europe and the United States.

 The origins of the Law of the Splintered Paddle are derived from before the unification of the Island of Hawaiʻi.
 In 1782 during a raid, Kamehameha caught his foot in a rock.
 Two local fishermen, fearful of the great warrior, hit Kamehameha hard on the head with a large paddle, which broke the paddle.
 Kamehameha was stunned and left for dead, allowing the fisherman and his companion to escape.
 Twelve years later, the same fishermen were brought before Kamehameha for punishment.
 The king instead blamed himself for attacking innocent people, gave the fishermen gifts of land and set them free.
-He declared the new law, "Let every elderly person, woman, and child lie by the roadside in safety."
+He declared the new law, "Let every elderly person, woman, and child lie by the roadside in safety".